boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 ### Insert Channel

-This operation is called at the end of Establish so the merchant can store the status of open channels.
+This operation is called at the end of Establish so the merchant can store the status of the newly created channel.
 It stores the input Channel ID, Contract ID, Merchant Balance, Customer Balance, and the "originated" status.

 ### Update Channel Status